The picture above needs to be divided into two parts of equal area by cutting along the grid lines. Here's an example:

 What's the maximum number of votes the South could have For such that a majority of all the voters combined together still voted Against?

 The diamonds and dots represent voters.
 Suppose the voters are divided into four districts of equal area, with lines drawn along the grid.
-What's the maximum number of districts that the dots can win?
+What's the maximum number of districts that the dots can outnumber the diamonds and win?